GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E07_MythNotes.md

 * "Howard Bloom (born June 25, 1943) is an American author.
 He was a music publicist in the 1970s and 1980s for singers and bands such as Prince, Billy Joel, and Styx.
 He has published a book on Islam, The Muhammad Code, an autobiography, How I Accidentally Started The Sixties, and three books on human evolution and group behavior: The Genius of the Beast, Global Brain, and The Lucifer Principle."

 Cool dude!
 Styx, a great band from Chicago.
-"The Grand Hive Mind" 1977: https://www.youtube.com/watch?v=nO62scTZ7Qk
+OPERA_A "The Grand Hive Mind" 1977: https://www.youtube.com/watch?v=nO62scTZ7Qk